tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 # Class: Validator <**A**>

-Validators transform json objects with unknown structure into known and verified forms.
+Validators transform data objects with unknown structure into known and verified forms.
 You can create objects of type `Validator<A>` with either the primitive validator functions, such as `tBoolean()` and `string()`, or by applying higher-order validators to the primitives, such as `tArray(tBoolean())`